-- Does the applicant's organizational infrastructure support the implementation of the proposed strategies? - Does the applicant demonstrate experience with EHR upgrades and modifications? - Does the organization have demonstrated experience implementing and evaluating clinical quality improvement activities to improve aggregate patient outcomes? - Does the applicant well demonstrate commitment from the organization's leadership to implement the proposed strategies? - Does the applicant have staff with quality improvement expertise to champion and implement QI initiatives? - Does the applicant identify a project lead? - Does the applicant have established partnerships with key stakeholders in the health care sector? - Does the applicant collaborate with other health care systems, FQHCs, and other stakeholders to integrate tobacco dependence treatment and lung cancer screening into electronic heath records and workflows? - Does the applicant collaborate with other health care systems, FQHCs, and other stakeholders to integrate lung cancer screening referral and follow-up into electronic health records and workflows?
+- Does the applicant's organizational infrastructure support the implementation of the proposed strategies and reporting requirements? - Does the applicant demonstrate experience working with and improving health outcomes of the priority populations identified in this RFA? - Does the applicant demonstrate experience with EHR upgrades and modifications? - Does the organization have demonstrated experience implementing and evaluating clinical quality improvement activities to improve aggregate patient outcomes? - Does the applicant well demonstrate commitment from the organization's leadership to implement the proposed strategies? - Does the applicant have staff with quality improvement expertise to champion and implement QI initiatives? - Does the applicant identify a project lead? - Does the applicant collaborate with other health care systems, FQHCs, and other stakeholders to support tobacco dependence treatment and integrate it into electronic heath records and workflows? - Does the applicant collaborate with other health care systems, FQHCs, and other stakeholders to integrate lung cancer screening referral and follow-up into electronic health records and workflows? - Does the applicant demonstrate the cultural competency and capacity to address diversity, equity, and inclusion in its operations (such as staff training, communications, hiring processes, etc.)?